ibm-cloud-docs/dns/manage-secondary-dns-zones.md

 {:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
-{:DomainName: data-hd-keyref="DomainName"}
+{:codeblock: .codeblock}
+{:pre: .pre}
+{:screen: .screen}
+{:term: .term}
+{:tip: .tip}
 {:note: .note}
-{:tip: .tip}
 {:important: .important}
 {:deprecated: .deprecated}
+{:external: target="_blank" .external}
 {:generic: data-hd-programlang="generic"}
+{:download: .download}
+{:DomainName: data-hd-keyref="DomainName"}

 # Manage Secondary DNS zones
 {: #manage-secondary-dns-zones}

 {{site.data.keyword.cloud}} provides Secondary DNS to all customers as a means to cache primary DNS Zones in the event of a loss of data.
 Maintaining a Secondary DNS Zone is not mandatory, but it is strongly encouraged for users with multiple domains.

 ## Add a Secondary DNS Zone